How Do We Code?

 These days your dev environment, including very capable IDE's, are available online.
 Amazon is putting a lot of money into their AWS system, for example.

-We will be using a teaching/learning platform through Repl.it.
+We will be using a teaching/learning IDE from Repl.it.
 Below are some examples of other web-based development environments:

 The Eclipse IDE was designed to give developers full control of their environment.
 From colour and syntax-highlighting schemes to language plugins to linting, autocomplete, and debugging, Eclipse is a workhorse.
 For that reason, it is also extremely complicated and a bit bloated.
 It also has a steep learning curve.